 The Bible was written over a period of 1500 years by 40 different writers beginning in 1513 B.C. to 98 A.D.
 These writers came from different walks of life, lived at different eras and many of them had no contact with the others.
 Yet, the Bible follows a central, coherent theme throughout such that even the Tree of Life forfeited in the book of Genesis is restored in the last book of Revelation.

 Conversely, the Quran for example, was allegedly written by one man within a space of 23 years (or by Allah in heaven as Muslims claim), yet it is plagued with gross inconsistencies and incoherence.
 Its early Meccan parts call for toleration of non-Muslims while the latter Medinan parts call for their death.
 It gives 2 conflicting versions of cosmology; 3 versions of Moses’ call; 2 versions of Pharaoh’s fate; 5 versions of man’s creation and 2 versions of Mary’s visitation by Gabriel.
-It’s so illogically arranged that the first chapter Muhammad recited is Sura 96, his last being Sura 9 while Sura 1 was his fifth.
+It’s so illogically arranged that the first chapter Muhammad recited was Sura 96 and his last was Sura 9.

 2. Confirmed by secular history